maxweber/clj-facebook-graph/README.md

     (with-facebook-auth facebook-auth
                         (client/get "https://graph.facebook.com/me/friends"))

-The code lines above will return a list with all your ("/me/") Facebook friends, if you have received an access token with your Facebook credentials.
+The code lines above will return a list of all your ("/me/") Facebook friends, if you have received an access token with your Facebook credentials.
 The access token is appended to the URL automatically, if you provide it in a map (like the facebook-auth